lincolnloop/amygdala/README.md

 var user = store.find('users', {'username': 'amy82'});
 ```

-If you enable `localStorage`, the data is kept persistently, and so you can use the above methods to access it right away without having to wait for the remote calls.
+If you enable `localStorage`, the data is kept persistently.
+Because of this, once you instantiate Amygdala, your cached data will be loaded, and you can use it right away without having to wait for the remote calls.

 ## Events